 Sometimes people mistake the role of the Wandsworth Mayor to be something like that of the Mayor of London and consequently the Mayor’s Office is sent requests for assistance with operational front-line matters.
 We regret that we are unable to assist directly with these requests.
 Information in respect of contacting the Council regarding enquiries concerning front-line services and complaints can be found online.

 To write to the Mayor or to invite the Mayor to a function or event please contact the Mayor’s Office:

 Invite the Mayor to an event

-Your form and risk assessment will be reviewed by the Mayor’s Office and we will contact you to discuss the arrangements.
+Your form and risk assessment will be reviewed by the Mayor’s Office who will contact you as soon as possible.

 The Mayor is happy to be invited to:

 Please note: To request a Mayoral visit or an engagement please complete and submit your application at least 14 days before the date of the function.

 Attendance by the Mayor will not be confirmed by the Mayor’s office unless they have received a fully completed application form and a risk assessment.